 BMR: Who are your current influences?
 What are you working on now, and how does it differ from how/when you worked on The Verging Cities?
 Have the issues/themes changed?

 I’m currently interested in violence, depictions of violence, and the way that we commodify violence.
 More specifically, I’m exploring the use of drones, code, and military technology on the border.
+I'm seeing that technology is a subject that's very hard to avoid these days and it is making inroads into my work almost by default.
+My best friend is a consultant for Kubernetes deployment, which is a world so completely alien to me.
+Yet when we discuss what she does, which involves the containerized deployment of software in the cloud, I am listening and seeing possibilities in my ignorance.
+It's like discovering that the most important aspects of the tools of your trade are using magic that you can't understand yet the need to respect and validate it is irrepressible.
+Kubernetes is not a word I ever use, yet it will eventually show up in my work, no doubt, even if I can't say exactly what form that will take.
 My approach to this collection is similar to my first book in that I seem to be very obsessed with this project at the moment, and I’m writing from that point of obsession.
 However, I don’t have the luxury of time like I did during The Verging Cities.
 I have to schedule time to sit at my desk and write.

 BMR: Will your new book return to El Paso and Juarez?

 NSZ: I think so, but under a different lens.
 I’m very interested in border security technologies, drones, and thano-politics.
 Currently I’m working on a series that will probably be a part of my next book that deals with the intersection of these subjects in El Paso-Cd.
 Juárez.

 BMR: Do you like Roberto Bolaño’s fictionalized version of Juárez?
 Do you like his writing?